 We can also use a special character (%) in the string to display signals in our design.
 When we do this we must also include a format letter which tells the task what format to display the variable in.

-The most commonly used format code are b (binary), d (decimal) and h (hex).
+The most commonly used format codes are b (binary), d (decimal) and h (hex).
 We can also include a number in front of this format code to determine the number of digits to display.